wp-plugins/google-adsense-lite/readme.txt

 If you want to download it and manually install, you can again use the WordPress dashboard interface.
 First download the plugin zip file to your local computer.
 Then go to your admin dashboard, find the "Plugins" menu, and click on "Add New".
 After clicking on the "Add New" menu item as above, click on "Upload" (below the title "Install Plugins" near the top).
 Browse for your downloaded zip file, upload it and activate the plugin.

 If you want to manually upload it using your ftp program, unzip the downloaded zip file and,
-1. Upload the *Google AdSense* plugin (the whole folder) to the '/wp-content/plugins/' directory.
+1. Upload the Google AdSense plugin (the whole folder) to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the Settings -> *Google AdSense* and enter your user ID and options.
+3. Go to the Settings -> Google AdSense and enter your user ID and options.

 == Frequently Asked Questions ==

 = How can I control the appearance of the ad blocks using CSS? =

-All `<div>`s that *Google AdSense* creates have the class attribute `google-adsense`.
+All `<div>`s that Google AdSense creates have the class attribute `google-adsense`.
 Furthermore, they have class attributes like `google-adsense-top`, `google-adsense-bottom` etc., You can set the style for these classes in your theme `style.css` to control their appearance.

 = Why does my code disappear when I switch to a new theme? =

-*Google AdSense* stores the ad code and options in your database indexed by the theme name, so that if you set up the options for a particular theme, they persist even when you switch to another theme.
+Google AdSense stores the ad code and options in your database indexed by the theme name, so that if you set up the options for a particular theme, they persist even when you switch to another theme.
 If you ever switch back to an old theme, all your options will be reused without your worrying about it.

 But this unfortunately means that you do have to set the code *once* whenever you switch to a new theme.

 = Can I control how the ad blocks are formatted in each page? =

 Yes!
-In *Google AdSense*, you have more options [through **custom fields**] to control ad blocks in individual posts/pages.
+In Google AdSense, you have more options [through **custom fields**] to control ad blocks in individual posts/pages.
 Add custom fields with keys like **google-adsense-top, google-adsense-middle, google-adsense-bottom** and with values like **left, right, center** or **no** to have control how the ad blocks show up in each post or page.
 The value "**no**" suppresses all the ad blocks in the post or page for that provider.

 = How do I report a bug or ask a question? =